Medicare Telehealth Update: New In-Person Visit Rules Effective January 2026

 Why This Matters

-Clinicians providing telehealth to Medicare clients must now meet the following standards:
+When enforcement begins in 2028, clinicians providing telehealth to Medicare clients will be required to meet the following standards:

-These requirements apply to all mental health services delivered via telehealth to Medicare beneficiaries, unless an exception applies (see below).
+These requirements apply to all mental health services delivered via telehealth to Medicare beneficiaries, unless an exception applies.

 Existing Medicare Clients